alexzanidean/Canadian-Election/README.md

-Feel free to explore this repository of all the code and drafts I've written on my thesis.
+Feel free to explore this repository of all the code I've written for my thesis.
 I will try to update as often as possible.